I’m Now FourYears Sober Thanks Narconon!

 I took off on foot and then bus, being helped by strangers along the way through Hollywood and the San Fernando Valley.
 I went to a friend’s house not knowing what I was going to do.
 I knew I should do something but I still continued using.
 I ran into an old friend who had known me for most of the time I’d used.
 He hadn’t seen me in about 6 months and was shocked at the shell I’d become.
 He was struggling as well but lent me a hand.

-He helped me find treatment and said he knew someone who had success.
+He helped me find treatment and said he knew someone who had had success.
 He wanted me to get away from the life I’d been living and said I deserved better.
 He suggested I go to Narconon.
 I listened to him and then he got on the phone with my parents.
 What did I have to lose?
 I was nothing and had nothing.
 My parents agreed to give me one last shot.

 I didn’t care either way.
 I spoke to the Intake Consultant at Narconon.
 He told me all about the program and how amazing it was.
-He was very kind to me but what stood out was that he seemed like he actually understand what was I was going through.
+He was very kind to me but what stood out was that he seemed like he actually understood what I was going through.
 I was used to people who hadn’t ever known what it was like to be an addict.
 But this guy knew.
 Even though that was reassuring, I still felt like I would fail no matter what.
 He told me to get on a plane the next night.

 I had no idea at the time that this was the best decision I would ever make.
 It was not easy getting sober and getting my life back.
 For anyone still struggling, this will be the hardest thing you’ll ever do.
 If getting sober were easy, addiction wouldn’t be such an epidemic.
 I’ve seen many people die from this.
 It only takes one step towards saving your own life.

 I have handled the situations which resulted in my addiction and can now create my life.
 I am enjoying every minute of it.
 I have many amazing friends and family.
 I love myself!
 I’m in an awesome relationship.
-I have a great job and I surround myself around great people.
+I have a great job and I surround myself with great people.

 I am almost four years sober now and my life has PURPOSE.
 The girl who didn’t care about her survival is a distant memory.
 I chose life over death.
-Thank you Narconon!
+Thank you, Narconon!